 Conversion Rate by Landing Page Type and Traffic Source

 This chart compares conversion rates for single-page and multi-step landing pages across key traffic sources.
-Results are based on A/B testing data from 3MY campaigns.
-Multi-step pages show higher performance on colder traffic, while single-page performs better on warm and retargeted users.
+In general, multi-step pages tend to perform better on colder traffic, while single-page layouts often convert better on warm and retargeted users.

 1. Definitions